canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-vm.md

 Release:        Ubuntu Core 26
 ```

-Open the following address in a browser on your host machine, replacing `<instance-ip>` with the IPv4 address from `multipass info`:
+Now open the instance IPv4 address on port `8337` in a web browser on your host machine.

 ```text
 http://<instance-ip>:8337